CyberArchitect777/hackathon1-hackstreetboys-staying-safe-online/README.md

 CyberSafe Haven is designed to be intuitive to use and to present information in a clear and easy to read way.
 A navigation bar is placed at the top to help the user to move around the site and a footer can be found at the bottom linking to (virtual) social media pages.

-# General style
+### General style

 The site is designed to use high-contrast colours and a neat, professional design.
 The first page has an attractive styled image with all other pages sporting a black on white style for the main sections.
-The purpose of this choice is to make it easy for the user to feel engaged by the initial impression and then to find the main content areas light and easy to read.
+The purpose of this choice is to make it easy for the user to feel engaged by the initial impression and then find the main content areas light and easy to read.

 Desktop view of home page: